mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 Currently, applications support 4 types of resources:

-- services (plugins, templates, examples)
+- Services (Plugins, Templates, Examples)
-- endpoints
+- Endpoints
 - CRUD collections
-- public variables
+- Public Variables

-Therefore an application will include a **resources** field with the following structure:
+Therefore an application will include a `resources` field with the following structure:

 ```json
 {